aspose-words/Aspose-Words-Tutorials/words/english/net/working-with-charts/insert-column-chart/_index.md

 4. Set up a Free Trial or License
    - Start with a [free trial](https://releases.aspose.com/) or apply for a [temporary license](https://purchase.aspose.com/temporary-license/) to unlock the full capabilities of the library.

-5. Run the Code Example
-   - Use the provided code snippet to create a Word document with a column chart.

 ## Also See
 [Aspose.Word for .NET Documentation](https://docs.aspose.com/words/net/)
 [Aspose.Word for .NET References](https://reference.aspose.com/words/net/)